When you have an autoimmune condition you’re often searching for simple solutions that can help you feel better.

 Here are 4 ways that fermented foods will help you heal your body if you have an autoimmune disease.

-Lots of healthy bacteria in your digestive tract are essential for reversing a leaky gut.
 One of the root causes of a leaky gut is dysbiosis (or an imbalance of the good and bad bacteria in your gut).
+(2)

 Harmful gut bacteria produce toxins called lipopolysaccharides (LPS) which directly damage the lining of your digestive tract increasing your susceptibility to a leaky gut.
-On the other hand, beneficial bacteria crowd out the harmful bacteria (thus reducing the toxic LPS) and they also strengthen the cells that line your digestive tract.
+On the other hand, beneficial bacteria crowd out the harmful bacteria (thus reducing the toxic LPS).
+Additionally, they strengthen the cells that line your digestive tract.
+(3, 4)

-Inflammation of your digestive tract contributes to both a leaky gut and autoimmune conditions.
-One inflammatory chemical, tumor necrosis factor alpha (TNF-α), has been correlated with many autoimmune conditions — such as Crohn’s disease, ulcerative colitis, and rheumatoid arthritis — and it’s been suggested that TNF-α also directly causes a leaky gut to develop.
+Inflammation in your digestive tract contributes to both a leaky gut and autoimmune conditions.
+One inflammatory chemical, tumor necrosis factor alpha (TNF-α), has been correlated with many autoimmune conditions — such as Crohn’s disease, ulcerative colitis, and rheumatoid arthritis.
+Additionally, it’s been suggested that TNF-α directly causes a leaky gut to develop.
+(5, 6)

-Good bacteria produce a substance that reduces inflammation by blocking the production of TNF-α.
-Blocking this inflammatory protein may help reverse the symptoms and inflammation associated with autoimmune diseases.
+Good bacteria make chemicals that block the production of TNF-α which may help reverse the symptoms and inflammation associated with autoimmune diseases.

 The trillions of bacteria in fermented foods help reverse and prevent dysbiosis, inflammation, and a leaky gut.

-When you have an autoimmune condition it’s not uncommon to have nutrient deficiencies.
+Nutrient deficiencies are very common in those with autoimmune conditions.
 This can be caused by poor dietary intake of highly nutritious foods and/or inadequate digestion due to a leaky gut.
-Beneficial bacteria help you make, digest, and absorb nutrients and vitamins that are essential to your health.
+Beneficial bacteria help you make, digest and absorb nutrients and vitamins that are essential to your health.
+(7)

 Healthy bacteria play an important role in helping you make vitamin K and B-vitamins.
 Beneficial bacteria make about 75% of the vitamin K your body needs with the rest coming from your diet.
-The gut bacteria also make several essential B-vitamins (such as biotin, riboflavin, vitamin B12, folate and niacin) and studies show that dysbiosis can severely affect our nutrient status of these B-vitamins.
+Gut bacteria also make several essential B-vitamins such as: riboflavin (B2), niacin (B3), biotin (B7), folate (B9) and vitamin B12.
+Studies show that dysbiosis can severely affect our nutrient status of these B-vitamins.
+(8, 9)

-Toxins are known to trigger autoimmune conditions and/or worsen your symptoms once the disease has developed.
-On your road to better health, you’ll want to reduce your exposure to toxins and help your body detoxify what it’s exposed to.
+Toxins are known to trigger the development autoimmune diseases and worsen the symptoms.
+On your road to better health, you’ll want to reduce your exposures to toxins and help your body detoxify what it’s exposed to.

 Beneficial bacteria found in fermented foods are powerhouses in helping your body with detoxification.
 As mentioned, they aid in the production of glutathione (a potent antioxidant) but they also help breakdown specific toxins removing them from the body.

-Furthermore, it’s been suggested that glyphosate (the active chemical found in Roundup) may trigger certain autoimmune diseases.
-Research shows that a specific type of bacteria, Acetobacter, are able to breakdown glyphosate in soil.
-Although further studies are needed, it’s been suggested that Acetobacter bacteria can potentially breakdown glyphosate in human tissue.
+Furthermore, it’s been suggested that glyphosate (the active chemical found in Roundup) may trigger certain autoimmune diseases — such as Celiac disease, Crohn’s, and ulcerative colitis.
+Preliminary research shows that a specific type of bacteria, Acetobacter, are able to breakdown glyphosate in soil.
+Although further studies are needed, it’s been suggested that Acetobacter bacteria may potentially breakdown glyphosate in human tissue.
+(15, 16)

-As research continues to emerge it’s likely that there will continue to be strong connections between the microbiome and detoxification.
+As research continues to emerge it’s likely that there will continue to be strong connections between a healthy gut microbiome and detoxification.

 Good bacteria trigger mechanisms that lower inflammation and help you prevent autoimmune disease.
-In addition to lowering the inflammatory protein TNF-α (mentioned above) the beneficial bacteria influence immune cells that make you susceptible to developing autoimmune disease.
+In addition to lowering the inflammatory protein TNF-α (mentioned above) the beneficial bacteria influence immune cells that reduce your chances of developing autoimmune disease.

-Research shows that fermented food containing lactobacillus helps increase the number of T-regulatory cells (thus, reducing the chance of autoimmunity in your body).
+Research shows that lactobacillus bacteria — which is commonly found in fermented foods — help increase the number of T-regulatory cells (thus, reducing the chance of autoimmunity in your body).
 They may also decrease the risk of developing additional autoimmune conditions if you already have one.
+(20)

 If you’re just starting to introduce fermented foods into your diet it’s best to go slow.
 Start with a forkful a day and see how you feel.
 You may notice some gas or bloating which usually goes away as your body adjusts.
-Increase the dose as you can tolerate.
+If you notice symptoms, eat smaller portions and slowly build up.

 Fermented Foods Include: